SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 # Data

 The dataset consists **396 S&P 500 companies** that were continuously members of the index over the study period.
-The remaining 104 companies were omitted as they would complicate the analysis process greatly.
+This allowed for consistency of data over the time period.

 ### Data